 The evolution of human childbirth

 Humans are unique among the great apes in having a tight birth canal and a relatively high risk of feto-pelvic disproportion, when the baby is too big to progress though the canal.
 Our childbirth difficulties have long been explained as a compromise between efficient bipedal locomotion (favouring a narrow canal) and safe delivery of a large-headed baby (favouring a large canal).
-However, recent studies have shown that this explanation does not stand up to scrutiny and it is time to find a new one!
-This is what Todd Rae, Nicole Torres-Tamayo and I (AKA Team Pelvis!) are trying to do in a series of projects funded by the Leverhulme Trust, the Great Britain Sasakawa Foundation and the EU Synthesys scheme.
+However, recent studies have shown that more complex trade-offs are in place.
+This is what I am investigating with a several collaborators, including Nicole Torres-Tamayo (UCL, University of Zurich), Todd Rae (University of Surrey), and Eishi Hirasaki (Kyoto University); the research has been funded by the Leverhulme Trust, the Great Britain Sasakawa Foundation and the EU Synthesys scheme.

 Are humans really that unique?

 The human birth canal is about the same size, if not a bit smaller, than the baby’s head, leading to a difficult and dangerous birth in our species.
 Other great apes, on the other hand, have a spacious birth canal in respect to their babies’ size.
 As we are the only bipedal ape, the obvious conclusion has been that our pelvis changed in response to our adaptation to bipedalism, leading to a tight fit with the baby’s head, further exacerbated by our large brain.
 If you expand your view to other primates, however, it appears that we are not that unique: gibbons, macaques, squirrel monkeys and other species have a similar tight fit during childbirth.
-My collaborator Todd Rae and I, together with Leverhulme-funded postdoctoral researcher Nicole Torres-Tamayo, are developing new 3D measurements of the birth canal that allow direct comparison across primate species, to investigate in what ways we are unique and in what ways we are not.
+We are have developed new 3D measurements of the birth canal that allow direct comparison across primate species, to investigate in what ways we are unique and in what ways we are not.
+Some early results are in this preprint.

 The frontispiece to Huxley’s Evidence as to Man’s Place in Nature (1863).
 The image compares the skeletons of humans to other apes.